 Resource Subscriptions

-Resource Consumers can subscribe to notifications about specific Resources.
+Resource Consumers can subscribe in the Registry to notifications about specific Resources.
 The notifications are sent by the Registry automatically when a Resource Delivery is added, updated or removed by a Resource Producer to all Resource Consumers that subscribe to that specific Resource, indicated by its “Resource Name”.

 A Resource Consumer is associated with one or more Resource Subscriptions entries, each consisting of the “Resource Name” and, optionally a list of selected Resource Producers of that Resource.